scivision/linkchecker-markdown/README.md

 The static site generator does NOT have to be running for these tests--it looks at the .md files directly.
 The examples assume webpage Markdown files have top-level directory ~/web.
+*If using the linkchecker on an MkDocs documentation project, Markdown files are typically found in a `~/docs` directory.*

 ### Python code